Poland resumes gas supplies to Ukraine

 "The government does not have the opportunity nor any interest to get involved in this."

-Russian gas deliveries to Austria were down as much as 15 percent on Friday but within a normal fluctuation range for the season, oil and gas company OMV said.
+Russian gas deliveries to Austria were down as much as 15 percent on Friday but within a range of fluctuation normal for the season, Austrian oil and gas company OMV said.

-Hungary's pipeline operator said flows from Ukraine on Friday were running in line with its contract with Gazprom while Romania's imports of Russian gas were down 5 percent from planned volumes.
+Hungary's pipeline operator said flows from Ukraine on Friday were running in line with its contract with Gazprom.

-(Reporting by Krizstina Than in Budapest, Shadia Nasralla and Angelika Gruber in Vienna, Henning Gloystein in London, Pavel Polityuk in Kiev, Radu Marinas in Bucharest and Jason Hovet in Prague, Writing by Michael Kahn, Editing by Dale Hudson and Jason Neely)
+(Reporting by Krizstina Than in Budapest, Shadia Nasralla and Angelika Gruber in Vienna, Henning Gloystein in London and Jason Hovet in Prague, Writing by Michael Kahn, Editing by Dale Hudson)